Welcome! Renee Roaming is a blog for adventure seekers, travel lovers, and photography enthusiasts. It’s great to have you here!

 Renee Roaming isn’t a typical travel blog… whilst I write about travel and adventure, I also share tips about photography, social media, being a woman in the outdoor community and couple travel.

 “I strongly believe life is meant to be experienced, not just dreamed about or put aside for another day”

-I work with brands to create digital and print content, partner on social media projects and promotions, blog collaborations, in-person workshops, and more.
-Shoot me an email, I would love to help your brand achieve greatness!
+You can partner with Renee and her team on social media campaigns, commercial photography projects, blog collaborations, workshops, modeling, and more.
+Send us an email to request our media kit.
+We would love to help your brand achieve greatness!

-One of the questions I get asked the most is “how did you become a professional travel blogger and photographer?”
+One of the questions I get asked the most is “how did you become a professional travel photographer and blogger?”
 Well, I can tell you that it didn’t just magically happen overnight.

 It all began in Melbourne, Australia, in the year of 1989.
 I was born into a loving family who raised me with a free and adventurous spirit.
 I grew up horseback riding, playing in the mud and running around the farm.
 My parents enjoyed traveling and took my sister and I on some pretty rad trips.
 When I was 5 they pulled my sister and I out of school for a few months so that we could road trip up the East Coast of Australia… you can already tell how awesome my parents are right?!

 When I was 10 we went to New Zealand, when I was 15 we traveled to Europe, and when I was 18 they took us adventuring all over South East Asia.
 We lived modestly and didn’t have expensive cars or a super fancy house.
 But my parents made one thing very clear to my sister and me… experiences are worth more than possessions.
 I will forever be thankful to my parents for helping me understand this.